DivadNojnarg/blogdown_sources/content/blog/BestofShiny.md

 pretty nice.
 More informations [here](https://github.com/ebailey78/shinyMenus).
 Notice that adding a sliderInput in the menubar (``` smNavBar(...)```) does not work perfectly and will add an ugly extra vertical space.
 Using the ``` sliderTextInput() ``` of **shinyWidget** renders slightly better.
-To summarise, there is no garanty that each widget can be fully integrated without display issues.
+To summarise, there is no warranty that each widget will be fully integrated without display issues.
 However, it is likely that you can fix these problems by adding some custom CSS or playing with options.